 Hey!!!!
 I’m Rachel Hillinger and am the Food Product Sales Coordinator here at MacFarlane Pheasants!
 I started July 2013 and I’m here to answer any pheasant food questions you may have and hopefully sell you some of our delicious pheasant.
 I also help with our ‘IT’ needs so we can keep all our systems running correctly.

 I’m originally from Clinton, Iowa.
 I graduated from Monmouth College with a degree in International Business with an emphasis in Marketing.
 I studied/lived in Paris for a semester!
 After college, I moved to Durango, Colorado to live the dream and ski/snowboard my heart out.
 I now live in Madison, Wisconsin and enjoy it very much.

-I love to ski, snowboard, hike, bike and travel the world!
-My husband and I have two cats; Genevieve and Telluride…soon to have an Alaskan Malamute for the fall of 2014!
-We love spending time with family and friends and obviously enjoy the outdoors!
+I love to ski, snowboard, play hockey, hike, bike and travel the world!
+I have two cats; Genevieve and Telluride…someday soon I'll have an Alaskan Malamute!
+I love spending time with family and friends and obviously enjoying the outdoors!

 My name is Troy Cisewski.
 I joined MacFarlane Pheasants Inc. in August of 2008 as the Brooder Manager.
 From the fall of 2012 to present, I currently manage the Breeder Farm and River Road Farm.
 My responsibilities include overseeing daily care of the breeder flock, egg collection process and coordinating staffing needs to insure all daily tasks are completed.